 Generating Rigorous Evidence on the Effectiveness of Humanitarian Programming

-Conflict and crisis situations threaten the lives and basic rights of individuals, and present obstacles to both the fulfillment of basic needs and inclusive economic development.
-An estimated 235 million people will require humanitarian assistance in 2021 (UN OCHA 2021) and the scale of these needs looks likely to grow, in particular as global warming leads to further disasters, displacement and potential conflict.
+Conflict and crisis situations threaten the lives and basic rights of individuals, and present obstacles to both the fulfilment of basic needs and inclusive economic development.
+UN OCHA estimated that 274 million people will require humanitarian assistance in 2022 and the scale of these needs continue to grow, in particular as global warming leads to further disasters, displacement and potential conflict.
 Yet, rigorous evidence on how humanitarian assistance can be delivered effectively, and in a manner that can durably meet the needs and protect the rights of affected populations, is scarce.
-To help fill this evidence gap, J-PAL Europe is developing a long-term research effort with the intention to identify effective models of humanitarian programming and improve protection outcomes.
+To help fill this evidence gap, J-PAL is developing a long-term research effort with the intention to identify effective models of humanitarian programming and improve protection outcomes.

 How to better protect the rights and dignity of conflict and disaster-affected populations?
 This workstream will for example focus on identifying effective models for: